How to get a .au domain

 Who is eligible?

 You’re in luck, everyone in Australia is!
-Whether you’re an association, business, or individual, you will be eligible to register a .au direct domain name through VentralP Australia.
+Whether you’re an association, business, or individual, you will be eligible to register .au direct domains through VentralP Australia.

 The Allocation Process